soobinrho/dotfiles-personal/README.md

 # ---------------------------------------------------------------------
 echo '# Avoid duplicates HISTCONTROL=ignoredups:erasedups

-# When the shell exits, append to the history file instead of overwriting it
+# When the shell exits, append to the history file instead of overwritting it.
 shopt -s histappend

-# After each command, append to the history file and reread it
+# After each command, append to the history file and reread it.
 PROMPT_COMMAND="${PROMPT_COMMAND:+$PROMPT_COMMAND$'\n'}history -a; history -c; history -r"' >> ~/.bashrc

 # ---------------------------------------------------------------------
 # How to triple boot in Windows, Ubuntu, and Fedora.
 # ---------------------------------------------------------------------
-# Install Windows, Ubuntu, and then Fedora
+# Install Windows, Ubuntu, and then Fedora.

-# How to make a Fedora / Ubuntu installation USB
+# How to make a Fedora / Ubuntu installation USB.
 lsblk
 sudo dd if=Fedora-KDE.iso of=/dev/sdb bs=16M oflag=direct; sync

-# How to make a Windows installation USB
+# How to make a Windows installation USB.
 sudo dnf install WoeUSB
 sudo woeusb --device Win10.iso /dev/sdb --target-filesystem ntfs

 # ---------------------------------------------------------------------
 # How to disable GUI in Ubuntu.
 # ---------------------------------------------------------------------
-# Disable the GUI
+# Disable the GUI.
 sudo apt remove lightdm

-# Re-enable the GUI
+# How to re-enable the GUI.
 sudo apt install lightdm
 reboot